cncjs/cncjs/e2e/README.md

 The specs assert on `/api/controllers`, which needs no machine attached and answers `[]`.

+### The sign-in screen lives here too

+`login-screen.spec.js` drives the screen in a browser, which is why this tier configures one.
+It is the only tier that can.
+With no account configured the bootstrap sign-in succeeds for everyone, so `ProtectedRoute` mounts the workspace, `App` finds `/login` outside its accepted paths and redirects to `/workspace` — against the dev server the screen does not render at all, and a smoke spec for it would sit waiting for a form that is never there.

+It locks in what the screen is for rather than how it is built: an unauthenticated visitor lands on it, both fields and the button are reachable by accessible name, the password stays masked, the recovery link points at the FAQ, no alert is announced before anything has been submitted, a wrong password produces one on screen, what was typed is what gets posted, and the right password reaches the workspace.

+Two of those are worth spelling out.
+"What was typed is what gets posted" reads the request body rather than the outcome, because both fields are uncontrolled and read through a ref at submit time: a rewrite that makes one controlled but forgets its `onChange` submits an empty string, which the server rejects — so the wrong-password case stays green while sign-in is broken for everyone.
+And the "no alert before submission" case exists because rendering the alert unconditionally and hiding it with CSS looks identical on screen and announces a failure to a screen reader on every page load.

+The locators use roles and accessible names rather than classes or DOM shape, so rebuilding the screen on another component library is not automatically a failure.

 ## Running the dev server for long sessions

 Two things worth knowing if you leave `yarn win-dev` up for hours while